-Dr. Lieberman's research group studies the molecular aspects of protein misfolding in order to understand its impact on human disease and develop research solutions that can lead to new discoveries, therapeutics, and diagnostic tools.
+Dr. Lieberman’s research group studies the molecular aspects of protein misfolding to understand its impact on human disease and develop research tools that can lead to new discoveries, therapeutics, and diagnostic tools.

-One application for this research is the development of a suite of reagents that can be used in a wide variety of research settings.
-The goal of Dr. Lieberman's team is to help researchers who are dealing with challenging proteins improve the rigor and reproducibility of their experiments by providing them with better reagents–opening the field to new discoveries, as well as potential therapeutics and diagnostic tools.
+Another application for this research is the use of the new recombinant antibodies as reagents in the study of glaucoma in species models such as humans and mice.
+The goal of Dr. Lieberman’s team is to help researchers who are dealing with challenging proteins improve the rigor and reproducibility of their experiments by providing them with better reagents — opening the field to new discoveries as well as potential therapeutics and diagnostic tools.

 Research Goals

-• Drug development: Utilizing myocilin-related research to develop potential therapeutics to treat glaucoma and other diseases caused by protein misfolding
+• Drug development: Using ophthalmic myocilin-related research to develop potential therapeutics for glaucoma and other protein misfolding diseases.

 Activities